devxiongmao/truckin-along/docs/user_journeys/trucking_company_managing_truck_maintenance.md

 - **XMDEV-347**: Allow drivers to fill out and submit maintenance forms, increasing accuracy and reducing admin overhead
 - **XMDEV-348**: Implement email notifications for upcoming or overdue truck maintenance
-- **XMDEV-349**: Update styling of the Maintenance button to align with platform design standards

 ---

 ## Outcome

 The user successfully logged maintenance data into the system with no technical issues or errors.
-While the flow is generally efficient, enhancements to role permissions and visual design would improve the experience further.
+While the flow is generally efficient, enhancements to role permissions would improve the experience further.